 Picking a major can be as tough of a decision as where to go to school.
 As a parent, you want to be supportive of your student's passions and interests, but you also worry about their future.
 Will they be able to get a job after graduation?
 Will they be able to pay their student loans and manage a monthly budget?

-For parents who want to be part of the decision-making process when their child chooses a major, it's critical to broach the topic respectfully for a productive discussion.
+For those parents who want to be part of the decision, it's critical to broach the topic respectfully for a productive discussion.
 Here are some tips for how to do just that.

-Your child might be passionate about majoring in a field where their job prospects are slim and you might be afraid of discouraging them by suggesting something else.
+Your child might be passionate about majoring in a field where their job prospects are slim, and you might be afraid of discouraging them by suggesting something else.
 In that case, ask if they are open to minoring in that subject and majoring in a more marketable field, or vice versa if their heart is set on a specific field of study.

 Before they make a decision, encourage your child to meet with a guidance counselor or an adviser who can help them get more clarity about the major they want to pursue.
 Have them talk to people who are currently working in the field and to students who are currently majoring in the subject.
-This will give them some of the perspective they need to determine if that major is right for them.
+This will give them some perspective to determine if a particular major is right for them.